Chesapeake American Studies Association CHASA Conference 2015

 Michelle L. Stefano leads the partnership between UMBC and Maryland Traditions, the folklife program of the Maryland State Arts Council.
 She divides her time between serving as Visiting Assistant Professor of American Studies at UMBC and the Assistant Director for Maryland Traditions.

 D. Watkins is a writer, speaker, and educator who grew up in East Baltimore.
 His writing has been published widely.
-Watkins holds a Master’s in Education from John Hopkins University and an MFA in Creative Writing from the University of Baltimore.
+Watkins holds a Master’s in Education from Johns Hopkins University and an MFA in Creative Writing from the University of Baltimore.
 He is an adjunct professor at Coppin University and runs a creative writing workshop at the Baltimore Free School.

 * For more info on the panelist see the previous post.